Skip to content

 Provision

-When a Product is configured for Certificate authentication, provisioning will happen automatically when the device first connects.
+When an IoT Connector is configured for Certificate authentication, provisioning will happen automatically when the device first connects.
 The request the device will make on its initial connection, is irrelevant and is not part of the provisioning process.
 That said, the initial connection results in two subsequent steps but separate operations:

 1. provisioning,